LOADING ...

 Pulled her and stuff.

-It was difficult for to accept her into the
+It was difficult for them to her into the

 group, given her idiosyncrasies.